jolie/docs/src/language-tools-and-standard-library/basics/processes.md

 myLocalVariable = 1 // Local to this behaviour instance
 ```

-In the example reportes at this [link](https://github.com/jolie/examples/tree/master/02_basics/7_global) it is shown the difference between a global variable and a local variable.
+In the example reporters at this [link](https://github.com/jolie/examples/tree/master/02_basics/7_global) it is shown the difference between a global variable and a local variable.
 The server is defined as it follows:

 ```jolie
 include "ServiceInterface.iol"